Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Lower bound of the spectral flow

 For a section from the page and another section from $\tilde{Y}$, the argument is basically the same.
-At a first glance, the condition in definition \ref{defn_index_part_00} (ii) seems not to match with the boundary conditions (\ref{eqn_APS_bdry_01}) and (\ref{eqn_APS_bdry_02}).
-However, the untwisting operator (\ref{def_untwisting}) shifts the frequency, and a simple computation shows that these conditions are complementary to each other.
+At a first glance, the condition in definition \ref{defn_index_part_00} (ii) does not seem to match with the boundary conditions (\ref{eqn_APS_bdry_01}) and (\ref{eqn_APS_bdry_02}).
+However, the untwisting operator (\ref{def_untwisting}) shifts the frequency.
+A direct computation shows that these conditions are complementary to each other.

-The lengths of some sections are not equal to $1$, but almost.
-It can be easily fixed by a minor adjustment of the constants.